bgermann/cforms2/readme.txt

 == Changelog ==

 = 14.9.7 =
+* bugfix:   do not depend on TLD consisting of only 2-4 characters
 * bugfix:   undo problematic change from 14.9.6
 * other:    remove possibility to show JavaScript alert messages